3 Years in Vegas

 There are some really cool people here in Las Vegas and I hope to stay in touch whether my work and/or career brings me back to LA or not.
 We are a little bit passed the half-way mark of 2013.
 I feel inspired and motivated to make things happen.

 About Rossman In Your HeadI'm a screenwriter, filmmaker, video editor and copywriter.
-I grew up in NY, lived in Los Angeles for roughly 28 years.
+I grew up in NY, but lived in Los Angeles for roughly 29 years.
 I produced, co-wrote and co-directed feature film, “Rubbernecking.”
 In 2008, I edited “War of the Worlds 2: The Next Wave” directed by and starring C. Thomas Howell.
-I was the founder and film festival director of Social Media Film Festival.
-Hobbies include photography, live music, comedy, volleyball, iced-blended mochas and movies of course!
+I was the founder and festival director of Social Media Film Festival.
+I love live music, comedy, iced-blended mochas and movies of course!

 Posted on July 12, 2013, in Filmmaking and tagged David Magazine, directing, filmmaking, Las Vegas, RAW Las Vegas, screenwriting, Social Media Film Festival, Vegas Seven Magazine, video editing.
 Bookmark the permalink.
 Leave a comment.